-Behavior-driven development (BDD) is a software development methodology in which an application is specified and designed by describing how its behavior should appear to an outside observer.
+Behavior-driven development (BDD) is an Agile software development methodology in which an application is documented and designed around the behavior a user expects to experience when interacting with it.

 Continuous integration (CI) is a software engineering practice in which frequent, isolated changes are immediately tested and reported on when they are added to a larger code base.

 Integration-centric business process management suite (IC-BPMS) combines business process management (BPM) and service-oriented architecture (SOA)...
 (Continued)

 JUnit is an open source framework designed for the purpose of writing and running tests in the Java programming language...
 (Continued)

 Model-driven development (MDD) is a format to write and implement software quickly, effectively and at minimum cost.